-- 7. As part of the reserved matters application(s) for layout and landscaping, plans and particulars of the pedestrian access points on the southern, western and northern site boundaries, as shown on the Movement and Access Parameter Plan (drawing no. 18 050 02), shall be submitted to and approved in writing by the Local Planning Authority.
+- 7. As part of the reserved matters application(s) for layout and landscaping, plans and particulars of the pedestrian access points on the southern, western and northern site boundaries (if relevant to the relevant phase), as shown on the Movement and Access Parameter Plan (drawing no. 18 050 02), shall be submitted to and approved in writing by the Local Planning Authority.
 The details submitted shall include the following: - (a) the precise location of the pedestrian access points; - (b) the route of the pedestrian accesses and their integration into the development layout; - (c) details of any engineering works required to create the accesses; and - (d) the ground surface treatment of the accesses and any associated landscaping.